 On one hand, applying a fixed municipal charge can be a way of ensuring that all properties make a standard contribution towards a council's administrative costs.
 On the other hand, it will result in lower value properties being charged a higher level of rates.

-The Borough of Queenscliffe does not currently levy a municipal charge, nor does it propose to introduce such a charge at this point in time.
+The Borough of Queenscliffe does not currently levy a municipal charge.

 4.9 Special charge schemes